xseman/dotfiles/README.md

 - `pandoc` — Universal markup converter
 - `pdftk` — A handy tool for manipulating PDF
 - `smu` — Simple interpreter for a simplified markdown dialect
+- `groff` — Front-end for the groff document formatting system
 - `troff` — Processor of the groff text formatting system
 - `poppler-utils` — Manipulation tools for pdf
   - `pdfdetach` — lists or extracts embedded files (attachments)